amilaI/iflix_code_challenge/README.md

 Take some time to describe your submission's approach, and any platform requirements (i.e. Oracle Java 8 etc) which cannot be automatically installed via the `bin/` scripts.
 Put this into a `SUBMISSION.md` file in the root of your project.

 When you're ready, please zip the entire project folder, including the `.git` folder and submit it via email to `hannah@iflix.com`.
-Please ensure the zip file is your name so we know who it belongs to!
+Please ensure the zip file is your number so we know who it belongs to!

 **Best of luck**